112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 They dynamited power plants, warehouses, transmission lines.
 They wrecked trains.
 They destroyed bridges.
 They damaged locomotives.

-They organized armed groups which fought the German police, the Gestpo, the Vichy militia.
+They organized armed groups which fought the German police, the Gestapo, the Vichy militia.

 They executed French collaborationists.